pivot-access-ltd/bma-offline-docs/src/maas-installation.md

 To install MAAS from a snap, simply enter the following:

-    $ sudo snap install --channel=3.0/beta maas
+    $ sudo snap install --channel=3.0/stable maas

-After entering your password, the snap will download and install from the 3.0 beta channel. rMAAS will need to be [initialised](#heading--how-to-index) before first use.
+After entering your password, the snap will download and install from the 3.0 channel. rMAAS will need to be [initialised](#heading--how-to-index) before first use.

 <a href="#heading--upgrade-maas-snap"><h3 id="heading--upgrade-maas-snap">Upgrading MAAS from 2.9</h3></a>

-If you want to upgrade from a 2.9 snap to 3.0 Beta 1 snap, and you are using a `region+rack` configuration, use this command:
+If you want to upgrade from a 2.9 snap to 3.0 snap, and you are using a `region+rack` configuration, use this command:

-    $ sudo snap refresh --channel=3.0/beta maas
+    $ sudo snap refresh --channel=3.0/stable maas

-After entering your password, the snap will refresh from the 3.0 beta channel.
+After entering your password, the snap will refresh from the 3.0 channel.
 You will **not** need to re-initialise MAAS.

 If you are using a multi-node maas deployment with separate regions and racks, you should first run the upgrade command above for rack nodes, then for region nodes.